amazon-far/holosoma-extensions/README.md

 Check out `src/holosom_ext` for an example extending support for Unitree Go2 quadruped robot.

+## Support

+If you need help with anything aside from issues feel free to join our [discord server](https://discord.gg/TPupMvpqHc).

+Use the discord to discuss larger plans and other more involved problems.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.